create3000/x_ite/docs/_posts/reference/scene-services.md

 #### **inlineNode**: SFNode

 The SFNode object of the Inline node.
-This property is read only.
+This property is read-only.

 #### **exportedName**: string

 A string of the exported name.
-This property is read only.
+This property is read-only.

 #### **exportedNode**: SFNode

 The SFNode object of the exported node.
-This property is read only.
+This property is read-only.

 #### **importedName**: string

 A string of the imported name.
-This property is read only.
+This property is read-only.

 ## X3DExportedNode